 Detail-studied streams that were not re-studied as part of this revision may include a profile baseline on the FIRM.
 The profile baselines for these streams were based on the best available data at the time of their study and are depicted as they were on the previous FIRMs.
-In some cases the transferred profile baseline may deviate significantly from the channel or may be outside of the floodplain.
+In some cases, the transferred profile baseline may deviate significantly from the channel or may be outside of the floodplain.

-Revised coastal analyses were performed for the open water flooding sources in the Cities of Portland and South Portland, and the Towns of Brunswick, Cape Elizabeth, Chebeague Island, Cumberland, Falmouth, Freeport, Harpswell, Long Island, Scarborough and Yarmouth.
-Based on the new updated analysis, the results of LOMR cases 01-01-007P and 96-01-069P were superseded
+Revised coastal analyses were performed for the open water flooding sources in the cities of Portland and South Portland, and the towns of Brunswick, Cape Elizabeth, Chebeague Island, Cumberland, Falmouth, Freeport, Harpswell, Long Island, Scarborough, and Yarmouth.
+Based on the new updated analysis, the results of LOMR cases 01-01-007P, 04-01-031P, 05-01-0539P, 06-01-B113P, 07-01-0567P, 11-01-1058P, 1-89-12, 1-89-13, 93-01-047P, 95-01-033P, 96-01-069P, 98-01-005P and 98-01-053P were superseded.

-All new or revised modeling and updated topographic data, including existing 2006 LiDAR bare earth data that was processed to create 2 feet contours and breakline data, was used to delineate the coastal floodplain and regulatory floodway boundaries along 205 miles of shoreline within the communities of Scarborough, Cape Elizabeth, South Portland, Portland, Cumberland, and Harpswell (Reference 9).
+All new or revised modeling and updated topographic data, including existing 2006 light detection and ranging (LiDAR) bare earth data that were processed to create 2 feet contours and breakline data, were used to delineate the coastal floodplain and regulatory floodway boundaries along 205 miles of shoreline within the communities of Scarborough, Cape Elizabeth, South Portland, Portland, Cumberland, and Harpswell (Reference 10).

-2006 LiDAR bare earth data (Reference 9) also covered portions of Androscoggin River.
+2006 LiDAR bare earth data (Reference 10) also covered portions of Androscoggin River.
 Based on this information, the redelineation for the Androscoggin River was performed.